Fact Check: Does contraception reduces abortions?

 Fact checking the anti-choice myth that contraception does not reduce abortions

-Lila Rose, the dogmatic and acerbic leader of the anti-abortion group Live Action, has declared, “[C]ontraception, which does *not* decrease abortion & in fact, creates a culture where abortion is the back-up plan.”
-[1] She insists, “Birth control… does nothing to decrease abortion - only feeds promiscuity culture.”
+Lila Rose, leader of the anti-contraception group Live Action, recently declared, “[C]ontraception, [] does *not* decrease abortion & in fact, creates a culture where abortion is the back-up plan.”
+[1] She also insisted, “Birth control… does nothing to decrease abortion - only feeds promiscuity culture.”
 [2]

-“[M]ore birth control won't reduce abortions & may increase its demand,” asserts Kristan Hawkins, the supercilious and fanatical head of the anti-abortion group Student for Life of America.
+“[M]ore birth control won't reduce abortions & may increase its demand,” asserted Kristan Hawkins, head of the anti-contraception group Student for Life of America.
 [3]

-Melissa Moschella, an associate professor of philosophy at The Catholic University of America and an anti-abortion commentator, contends that there is no “evidence that widespread access to contraception actually reduces abortion rates.”
+Melissa Moschella, an associate professor of philosophy at Catholic University of America and an anti-contraception commentator, contends that “evidence that widespread access to contraception actually reduces abortion rates” does not exist.
 [4]

-Father Shenan Boquet, president of the anti-abortion group Human Life International, claims that “the more that we make contraception available, the more we see an increase in abortion.”
+Father Shenan Boquet, president of the anti-contraception group Human Life International, claims that “the more that we make contraception available, the more we see an increase in abortion.”
 [5]

-Brian Fisher, a frequent prevaricator, as well as the founder and former president of the anti-abortion group Human Coalition, maintains that “Contraception has actually increased the abortion rate.”
+Brian Fisher, founder and former president of the anti-contraception group Human Coalition, maintains that “contraception has actually increased the abortion rate.”
 [6]

-Anti-abortion group Heartbeat International holds that “contraceptives can actually contribute to an increase of abortions/abortion rate,” and requires its vast network of crisis pregnancy centers refrain from dispensing or referring for contraceptives.
+Anti-contraception group Heartbeat International holds that “contraceptives can actually contribute to an increase of abortions/abortion rate.”
+[7] The group requires its vast network of crisis pregnancy centers to refrain from dispensing or referring for contraceptives.
 [7]

 "Planned Parenthood has always claimed that their birth control programs are designed to prevent the need for abortion.
 They argue that contraceptive services lower unwanted pregnancy rates.
 This is a lie.
 Lie.
-Lie," argues Seth Gruber, an anti-abortion activist and founder of the anti-abortion group White Rose Resistance (a ripped-off name after the White Rose Opposition Movement against the Nazis in WWII).
-[8] “[A]s contraception becomes more accessible, the number of unwanted pregnancies actually rises, thus increasing the demand for abortion,” he claims.
+Lie," argues Seth Gruber, an anti-contraception activist and founder of the anti-rights group White Rose Resistance (a ripped-off name attempting to appropriate the legacy of the White Rose Opposition Movement against the Nazis in WWII).
+[8] “[A]s contraception becomes more accessible, the number of unwanted pregnancies actually rises, thus increasing the demand for abortion,” Gruber claims.
 [9]

-Here are a few examples demonstrating that contraception use “has played a large role in reducing unintended pregnancies and subsequently, abortions.”
+Here are a just few examples demonstrating that contraceptive use “has played a large role in reducing unintended pregnancies and subsequently, abortions.”
 [12]

 🟩 A Colorado Family Planning initiative made long-acting contraceptive methods (IUDs and implants) affordable, which resulted in a 50 percent drop in teen births and abortions, saving the state 70 million dollars.